Buffalo and Erie County Naval & Military Park: Displays

-Along with the ships, there are a variety of smaller vehicles, vessels, and aircraft are also on display at the park.
+Along with the ships, there are a variety of smaller vehicles, vessels, and aircraft also on display at the park.
 These include the Gyrodyne X-Ron 1 Rotorcycle one-man helicopter used by the US Marine Corps in the late fifties and early sixties, an Army M41 Walker Bulldog tank, a Marine Corps M-84 armored personnel carrier, a UH-1 Huey flown in Vietnam, an Air Force F-101 Voodoo flown by the New York Air National Guard's 136th Fighter-Interceptor Squadron at Niagara Falls Air Reserve Station, a Nasty-class PTF boat, the PTF-17 used by the Navy in Vietnam, a Navy FJ Fury (FJ-4) jet (equivalent to the Air Force's F-86 Sabre), and a USAAF P-39 Airacobra manufactured at Bell Aircraft in Buffalo which saw service in World War II.
 The sail of the Los Angeles Class submarine is also on display here.

 The park is located in the Canalside District near the KeyBank Center and LECOM Harborcenter in downtown Buffalo.
 Hours vary by season, but the park is closed from December to March.